Virtual data room setup checklist hero.

 Step 7: Monitor who's looking

 One of the most useful things a VDR gives you is visibility.
-With Ellty, you can see which investors viewed your room, which pages they spent time on, and when they were active.
+With Ellty, you can see which visitors viewed your room, which pages they spent time on, and when they were active.
 That's real signal for your follow-up strategy.

 Data room folder index template